Consider hawk-dove: in the struggle between good and evil, who wins, warriors or peace makers?

 In the real world, there is simply no ideal.

-These ideas are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from the University of Louisiana Press and Amazon.
+These ideas are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from Amazon.